catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/pig-dice-game">Pig dice game<a/> - a game made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/ping-coming-soon-page-frontendmentor">Ping coming soon page<a/> - coming soon page made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/pizza-time-with-react">Pizza Time<a/> - multi-page food e-commerce website made with HTML, CSS & React
+- <a href="https://github.com/catherineisonline/precious">Precious<a/> - Currently available only locally.
+Precious is an e-commerce website that has at least 150 women's clothing products with different sizes and color choices.
+Built with React & GraphQL
 - <a href="https://github.com/catherineisonline/pricing-component-with-toggle-frontendmentor">Pricing component<a/> - a simple pricing component made with HTML, CSS, Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/profile-card-component-frontendmentor">Profile card<a/> - a single block of profile card made with HTML & CSS